 Poulsbo's parks are designed to meet active and passive recreation needs of their neighborhoods and communities at large and provide safe and healthy places for children to play and for people of all ages to exercise and enjoy the outdoors.
-Priorities should be given to completing existing park_plans, such as Nelson ParkPlay for All at Raab Park, Rotary Morrow Community Park, Centennial Park and Poulsbo's Fish Park, and West Poulsbo Waterfront Park., as well In addition,-as upgrading and renovating older parks_should remain a high priority.
-This includes projects already identified as part of the city's Capital Improvement Plan, such as the Waterfront Park-public bathrooms_in Lion's Park, an upgraded skate park, increasing the trails and urban paths, and other general upgrades of park facilities (courts, basketball hoops, and playground equipment).
-Finally, Development of newly acquired parkland should also be a priority as funding becomes available.
-Much of the Development of all existing parks can will-be more successful when-through current and newly established community partnerships.-are developed and maintained.
+Priorities should be given to completing park plans, such as Play for All at Raab Park, Rotary Morrow Community Park, Poulsbo's Fish Park, and West Poulsbo Waterfront Park.
+In addition, upgrading and renovating older parks should remain a high priority.
+This includes projects already identified as part of the city's Capital Improvement Plan, such as the public bathrooms in Lion's Park, an upgraded skate park, increasing the trails and urban paths, and other general upgrades of park facilities (courts, basketball hoops, and playground equipment).
+Finally, development of newly acquired parkland should also be a priority as funding becomes available.
+Much of the development of existing parks can be more successful through current and newly established community partnerships.

-In carrying out upgrades and enhancements of existing parks and planning for new parks, particular attention should be given to the following: designing with environmental sustainability in mind (through water and energy conservation measures, for example), connecting paths and trails, seeking out opportunities to enhance wildlife habitat, and through innovation that considers diversity and inclusion for all. expanding access for children and adults with physical disabilities.
+In carrying out upgrades and enhancements of existing parks and planning for new parks, particular attention should be given to the following: designing with environmental sustainability in mind (through water and energy conservation measures, for example), connecting paths and trails, seeking out opportunities to enhance wildlife habitat, and through innovation that considers diversity and inclusion for all.

-The City has identified a long-range parkland development program that is reflected in its "Park System Acquisition and Improvement Plans," found in Chapter 6.
+The city has identified a long-range parkland development program that is reflected in its "Park System Acquisition and Improvement Plans," found in Chapter 6.
 The development/renovation projects are also mapped in Figure PRO-2.
 Upon review of the long-range parkland development list, the priorities are:

-Complete master planned phased development of existing parks, such as Nelson Park, Raab Park, Centennial Park, Indian Hills Recreation Area, and Poulsbo's Fish Park.
+• Complete phased development of existing parks, such as Nelson Park, Raab Park, Centennial Park, and Poulsbo's Fish Park.

-- Construct or partnerContinue to research and develop the feasibility of the Poulsbo Events and Recreation Center (PERC) to include multi-use sports/recreational fields at College Market Place. - Develop trails along Liberty Bay shoreline and Dogfish Creek. - Retrofit parks with barrier-free recreational equipment. - Enhance playground and recreational facilities. - Include adult outdoor exercise activities, such as disc golf and fitness/circuit equipmentequipment. - Develop North Kitsap Event Center, including ball fields.
+- Continue to research and develop the feasibility of the Poulsbo Events and Recreation Center (PERC) to include multiuse sports/recreational fields at College Market Place. - Develop trails along Liberty Bay shoreline and Dogfish Creek. - Retrofit parks with barrier-free recreational equipment. - Enhance playground and recreational facilities. - Include adult outdoor exercise activities, such as disc golf and fitness/circuit equipment.

-Develop the City's public parks to their highest potential in order to offer a high quality, inclusive and equitable and diversified park system that benefits eitizens of all ages, incomes and physical abilities.
+Develop the City's public parks to their highest potential in order to offer a high quality, inclusive and equitable park system that benefits all ages, incomes, and abilities.

-Continue the City's practice of preparing master park plans for acquired parkland, in order to guide the development of City parks in phases as funds and resources become available.
+Continue the city's practice of preparing master park plans for acquired parkland, in order to guide the development of city parks in phases as funds and resources become available.
 New park designs shall include appropriate active recreation facilities for a variety of abilities and age groups.
 Utilize volunteer groups to help with park master planning and development as warranted.

 Provide barrier-free recreation opportunities throughout the Poulsbo Parks system.
-Consult social service agencies for technical and financial assistance in order to best provide opportunities where-mentally and physically challenged individuals of all abilities can accompany and interact with their families, friends or caregivers in selected-City parks and on-trails.
+Consult social service agencies for technical and financial assistance in order to best provide opportunities where individuals of all abilities can accompany and interact with their families, friends or caregivers in city parks and trails.